rdm100/flex-box-sass-practice/README.md

 After cloning the repository navigate to the console/terminal to the root directory and run the command npm run start

-This should open your browser `http://127.0.0.1:8080/` where you can see the web page.
+This should open your browser to `http://127.0.0.1:8080/` where you can see the web page.

 ## Screenshots